4. Capitalism: The Political Economy of Development 16 November 2006

 In the meantime, whether they actively sought it or not, many countries have effectively been ejected from the movement of world trade.
 At the time of the first world war, when Lenin claimed that accumulation through the colonies was the main concern of western capitalism, [xxviii] these accounted for something like a third of world trade.
 It was still the heyday of a world market based on exchange of raw materials for simple manufactures.
 By the end of the 1970s, the Third World’s share of international trade had fallen to 10% and, in the last two decades, this has fallen sharply even further.
 Increasingly, world trade is dominated by exchange between a few countries capable of entering the sophisticated system of money, information services and hi-tech manufactures which constitutes “virtual capitalism”.
 If the underdevelopment theorists once advocated withdrawal from the world system as a positive strategy, most non-western governments are now desperate to keep a toe-hold in a market which threatens to exclude them for good.
 The priorities of ordinary people in these countries may be somewhat different, however.
 They at least, unlike their governments, have the option of leaving home and trying their luck in the centres of world economy.

-State capitalism and the informal economy
+National capitalism and the informal economy

 In the twentieth century capitalism took the specific form of being organised through the state.
 Three world wars were fought to determine which form of state would predominate; but in the end it was the state itself which lost.
 Now there is not a popular government in the world and people everywhere are looking for ways of getting the state off their backs, especially by reducing their obligations to pay taxes.
 The antithesis of state capitalism is the so-called “informal economy”, a term which originated in the early 70s.
 Beginning as a way of conceptualising the unregulated activities of the marginal poor in Third World cities, “the informal sector” has become recognised as a universal feature of the modern economy. [xxix] Evasion of the state’s rules unites practices as diverse as home brewing, street trade, the drugs traffic, political corruption and offshore banking.
 The issue of informal economic activities is thus intimately tied up with the crisis of state capitalism in our times. [xxx]